meilisearch/specifications/text/0013-abort-pending-updates.md

 ### Architecture
 ### Implementation Details

-⚠️ When an update is aborted, the content itself should be deleted.
+⚠️ When a task is canceled, the content itself should be deleted.
 It will free more disk.

 ### Corner Cases

 ## 3. Future Possibilities
-- Abort an in-process update.
+- Cancel/Abort an in-process task.
-- Add the option to abort items with a filter based on the `type`.
+- Add the option to cancel items with a filter based on the `type`.
-- Add an option to abort a range of items based on the `updateID`.
+- Add an option to cancel a range of items based on the `taskID`.
-- Abort multiple updates with comma-separated values (e.g. `/indexes/movies/updates/12,13,14,15`).
+- Cancel multiple tasks with comma-separated values (e.g. `/indexes/movies/tasks/12,13,14,15`).